Key Takeaways

-Trusting a financial advisor or broker with your economic well-being is a significant decision, and most professionals in this field handle their responsibilities with diligence and integrity.
+Trusting a financial advisor with your economic well-being is a significant decision, and most professionals in this field handle their responsibilities with diligence and integrity.
 However, there are instances when they fail in their obligations, leading to serious financial consequences for their clients through negligence or deliberate misconduct.
 If you’ve experienced substantial losses in your investment accounts, it’s important to understand your rights and the legal options available to address these wrongs.

 At Sonn Law Group, we specialize in helping clients navigate these turbulent waters and ensure you can hold your financial advisor accountable.
 This article will guide you through initiating a lawsuit or arbitration, identify common grounds for claims and clarify the steps you need to take to seek financial restitution.